Psyllium Husk vs Inulin: Which Fits Constipation, Tolerance, and Daily Use Better?

 Inulin is not irrelevant.
 The same meta-analysis found that inulin-type fructans modestly softened stool consistency, and a 2025 randomized trial in adults with functional constipation reported improvements in bowel-habit measures and abdominal symptoms in the studied group.

 The short version: psyllium is usually the more straightforward choice when the question is simple constipation support, while inulin may appeal more if you specifically want an inulin-type fermentable fiber.
-If you want a deeper background on psyllium itself, see our psyllium husk guide.
+If you want a deeper background on psyllium itself, see our psyllium husk guide; if tolerance and timing are the hard parts, use the Fiber Timing and Psyllium Tolerance Map.

 What both have in common